MrBooks36/Infinite-Parkour-datapack-updater/README.md

 # Infinite Parkour Datapack Updater
 An updater for the Infinite Parkour Datapack.
-This is required to play any versions of Infinite Parkour past V0.1.2.

 # Install Instructions
 Windows only. *sorry macOS you are somewhat a work in progress, need a macOS user to help*